letstalkaboutdune/AbsoluteUnits/README.md

 # AbsoluteUnits

-A set of detailed unit sprites for [Unciv](https://github.com/yairm210/Unciv).
+A set of detailed unit sprites for [Unciv](https://github.com/yairm210/Unciv), made with PyxelEdit and Photoshop.

 ## To use:
 1. Select AbsoluteUnits under Options > Display > Unitset